 A great option for gardeners who appreciate unique blooms and may be looking for some texture.
 Even after the blooms are gone, the seed heads are beautiful and last for several weeks.

 Hens and Chicks

-I love this one because it has so many possibilities and works in areas where you have very shallow container or rocky spots.
+I love Hens and Chicks because it has so many possibilities and works in areas where you have a very shallow container or rocky spots.
 It is forgiving and can go days without water and perks up quickly.

 If you are looking to fill a wide area or prefer a little less is more in your beds, yucca is a great choice.
 The large leaves are beautiful and last all season.
 Additional tall white flowers pop up and bloom in midsummer.

 Yarrow is everything you want in a perennial.
 It grows in almost any condition but blooms all the way until the first frost.
 Some consider Yarrow a weed, but if you have the right cultivar it can be a hidden treasure.

 Despite it’s delicate blooms, this plant is a tough one.
 Red Penstemon is the most popular, but it also comes in purple, white, and pink.

 I love these classic daisy-like flowers that are basically maintenance free.
 They don’t require a lot of attention and can be anywhere from 1-3 feet tall.